Roger Stone asks court to stay tax case due to wife’s cancer diagnosis

 Lawyers for the Stones asked for the 90-day stay in a motion filed Tuesday in federal court in Fort Lauderdale, Florida, where the government is suing the couple for unpaid income taxes they allegedly owe.

 The government brought the civil suit against the Stones in April.
-The defendants announced the next month that Mrs. Stone had been diagnosed with cancer and now are looking to pause proceedings in response.
+The defendants announced the next month that Ms. Stone had been diagnosed with cancer and now are looking to pause proceedings in response.

 “Nydia Stone’s recent diagnosis renders her and her husband, Defendant Roger Stone, unable to meaningfully participate in the case as they focus on the immediacy of Ms. Stone‘s health,” their lawyers said.